protonemedia/laravel-ffmpeg/README.md

 ### Multiple inputs

-As of version 7.0 you can open multiple inputs, even from different disks.
+You can open multiple inputs, even from different disks.
 This uses FFMpeg's `map` and `filter_complex` features.
 You can open multiple files by chaining the `open` method of by using an array.
 You can mix inputs from different disks.

 ```php
 FFMpeg::open('video1.mp4')->open('video2.mp4');